 Hazard anticipation is also tested in a driving simulator where participants are equipped with an eye tracker (Pradhan, 2005).
-Pradhan et al. (2005) found that 16-17 year old drivers with less than six months driving experiences usually failed to look in directions where another road user on a collision course could suddenly appear, due to a view obstructed by for instance bushes, or parked cars, or a lorry, etc., than 19-29 year old drivers failed to look in these directions.
+Pradhan et al. (2005) found that 16-17 year old drivers with less than six months driving experiences usually failed to look in directions where another road user on a collision course could suddenly appear, due to a view obstructed by for instance bushes, or parked cars, or a lorry etc. and that 19-29 year old drivers failed to look in these directions.
 They also found that on their turn 60-75 year old experienced drivers more often made anticipatory eye glances in situations with these hidden latent hazards than did the 19-29 year old drivers.
+Similar results have been obtained more recently in Israel (Borowsky et al., 2013) about the effects of driving experience on hazard awareness and risk perception via real-time hazard identification and rating tasks: comparing young novice, experienced and taxi drivers with an eye tracker, it was observed that the young novice drivers were the less sensitive to hidden hazards.